Through The Fibro Fog

 I hope that you find something new to enjoy, or perhaps an older recipe you haven't tried for a while.
 Lots more recipes to come for 2022 so check back for more tasty ideas compliant with the SIGHI list, and a low histamine diet.

-1. Low histamine vegan power bowl
+1. Low histamine salad bowl

 Always the number one recipe here on the blog year after year!
 It desperately needs some new pics (on my list to do I promise!), but it's a hearty bowl packed with quinoa for plant-based protein, lots of veggies and a tahini dressing.
 Easy to make, and a fun lunch or light dinner.